-The annual report is to include a description of any project for which the Housing Successor receives revenue through the ROPS process and the status of that project, which description is included directly below.
+The annual report is to include a description of any project for which the Housing Successor receives revenue through the ROPS process and the status of that project.
 The Housing Successor does not have any projects that it is funding through the ROPS process.

 The Successor Agency did request and receive approval through the ROPS process to spend Successor Agency reserves to pay for some of the Housing Successor's property maintenance and development costs.
 These monies were paid directly to the vendors by the Successor Agency on behalf of the Housing Successor and were never actually transferred to or spent by the Housing Successor.
 The last of those expenditures ended in 2015-16.
-There are no ROPS-related expenditures to report for the 2018-19 fiscal year.
+There are no ROPS-related expenditures to report for the 2019-20 fiscal year.